Install uv

 brew install uv

-uv automatically detects your Mac's architecture (Apple Silicon or Intel), so no extra configuration is needed.
+uv detects your Mac's architecture (Apple Silicon or Intel) automatically, so there's no extra configuration.

 brew upgrade uv